justinwookim/3dorderbook/README.md

 Insert screenshots here.

 ## Features
+- Shows Kraken Crypto Exchange bid ask spread in real time.
-- Shows bitmex and __ exchanges orders being executed as a function of time.
+- Orderbook animations to show the bid ask spread as a function of price, quantity, and depth.
-- Various camera angles to move through exchange data
-- Filter data based on currency symbols
+- Dropdown menu to filter data based on currency symbols, such as 'ETH/USDT'

 ## Potential future ideas

-- Add more exchanges.
+- We would like to add more exchanges done via adding new feedhandlers and creating a dropdown option for exchanges.
 - Add frontend functionality to visualize exchanges around the world, showing trades executing from different locations.
+- Add historical menu to see visualizations for past market data, such as the flash crash.
+- Edit animation to center the market in our camera.